Cautionary Note Regarding Forward-looking Statements

 - our operations may be impacted by the COVID-19 pandemic, including impacts to the availability of our workforce, government orders that may require temporary suspension of operations, and the global economy.

-These factors should not be construed as exhaustive and should be read in conjunction with the other cautionary statements included on this website.
-Important factors that could cause actual results to differ materially from our expectations, or cautionary statements, are disclosed under “Risk Factors” and “Management’s Discussion and Analysis of Financial Condition and Results of Operations.”
+These factors should not be construed as exhaustive and should be read in conjunction with the other cautionary statements included under the heading “Risk Factors” in our most recent Annual Report on Form 10-K and in any subsequent filings with the Securities and Exchange Commission (“SEC”), which are available on the SEC’s website at www.sec.gov and through the Investors page of this website.
 These risks and uncertainties, as well as other risks of which we are not aware or which we currently do not believe to be material, may cause our actual future results to be materially different than those expressed in our forward-looking statements.
 We caution you not to place undue reliance on these forward-looking statements.
 We do not undertake any obligation to make any revisions to these forward-looking statements to reflect events or circumstances after the date of this website or to reflect the occurrence of unanticipated events, except as required by law.

 All written and oral forward-looking statements attributable to us, or persons acting on our behalf, are expressly qualified in their entirety by these cautionary statements.
 You should evaluate all forward-looking statements made on this website in the context of these risks and uncertainties.

-Certain forward-looking statements are based on assumptions, qualifications and procedures which are set out only in the Santa Cruz Technical Reports and Tintic Technical Reports.
-For a complete description of assumptions, qualifications and procedures associated with such information, you should refer to the full text of the S-K 1300 Santa Cruz Technical Report and S-K 1300 Tintic Technical Report.
+Certain forward-looking statements are based on assumptions, qualifications and procedures which are set out only in the applicable Santa Cruz technical reports and Tintic technical reports.
+For a complete description of assumptions, qualifications and procedures associated with such information, you should refer to the full text of the reports, which are described further below.

 NATIONAL INSTRUMENT 43-101 STATEMENT